“My New Rescue Dog Doesn’t Eat”

 Food preferences

-Some dogs may simply be picky eaters and may not have a strong appetite for the food being offered.
+Some dogs may simply be picky eaters or may not have a strong appetite for the food being offered.

 • Tip: Experiment with different types of dog food, flavours, and textures to find what your rescue dog prefers.
-Avoid feeding table scraps or human food, as it can lead to picky eating habits and nutritional imbalances.
+Whilst feeding table scraps might not be the best idea (as it can lead to begging behaviours on the table and is often seasoned with salt), you can add fresh foods to your dogs’ food!
+You can find over 120+ Recipes for your dog in this book.

 Anxiety or fear around food